 NAECTE offers two conference days a year in tandem with the NAEYC fall conference and the June NAEYC Professional Development Institute.
-Our conference day is always the first day of NAEYC.
+Our Fall conference day is always the first day of NAEYC (Wednesdays) and Summer conference is always the second day of NAEYC (Mondays).
 In the fall, we arrange a full day conference usually including research presentations, poster sessions, a keynote, a luncheon and a membership meeting followed by an afternoon pause and an evening awards ceremony.
-The spring conference is scheduled as a half-day morning keynote and research presentations/posters.
+The Summer conference is scheduled as a half-day morning keynote and research presentations/posters.

 Notably, there is no separate registration for the NAECTE annual meeting, as it is included in your NAEYC registration.
 Please wear your NAEYC name badge to our conference.
 We do hope that you will renew your NAECTE membership at the fall meeting or online before the conference.
 Our memberships are a key way for us to thrive and offer these great opportunities to connect in our work and research endeavors!

 If you have any questions, please contact the Vice President for Conferences, Zeynep Isik-Ercan, at: email@example.com.

 Fall 2019 Conference Program: NAECTE Fall 2019 Program Final

 Please join us at our NAECTE Conference on Wednesday, November 20, 2019, 8:00 – 3:00 pm, Music City Center, Davidson Ballroom, Salon B.

 If you aren’t a member, join now!
 Our Keynote Address will be presented by Walter Gilliam, PhD, Professor of Child Psychiatry and Psychology at the Yale University Child Study Center.

 We hope to see you in Nashville, TN!